Take a Closer Look at TRIKAFTA® Safety Information

 • light-headedness or dizziness

-• Abnormality of the eye lens (cataract), which has happened in some children and adolescents treated with TRIKAFTA.
-If you are a child or adolescent, your doctor should perform eye examinations before and during treatment with TRIKAFTA to look for cataracts
+• Abnormality of the eye lens (cataract) has happened in some children and adolescents treated with TRIKAFTA.
+If you are a child or adolescent, your healthcare provider should perform eye examinations before and during treatment with TRIKAFTA to look for cataracts

 The most common side effects of TRIKAFTA include: